 By Sudhir Sharma

-Sudhir Sharma is a Senior Climate Change Specialist at the UNEP Risø Centre with over 15 years’ experience in Climate and Sustainable Development in developing countries, Sharma comes from an engineering background and a PhD in Development Economics.
+Sudhir Sharma is Senior Climate Change Specialist at the UNEP Risø Centre with over 15 years’ experience in Climate and Sustainable Development in developing countries, Sudhir Sharma comes from an engineering background and a PhD in Development Economics.
 His work has focused on mitigation issues in developing countries in the context of sustainable development.
 He has over 10 years’ experience in the Clean Development Mechanism (CDM) working both in developing projects and developing methodologies.
 His present work at URC is focused on NAMAs, both, in terms of supporting capacity development in developing countries as well as analytical work on creating a better understanding of NAMAs.
 He is presently coordinating the country work on assisting seven countries in developing NAMAs.
-He is an Advisor to CANSA.